andrewjamesford/andrewford-co-nz-11ty/README.md

 netlify dev
 ```

-This will start a local development server at [http://localhost:8080/](http://localhost:8080/) where you can preview your blog.
+This will start a local development server at [http://localhost:8888/](http://localhost:8888/) where you can preview your blog.

 ## Deployment

 This blog is deployed to Netlify using their continuous deployment feature.
-Whenever changes are pushed to the main branch, Netlify will automatically build and deploy the site.
+When changes are pushed to the main branch, Netlify will automatically build and deploy the site.

 ## License